Financial Risk, Attitude, and Skills of the Young Generation in Central India

 © The Authors.
 Published By: Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: This study described an association of financial risk, attitude, and skill as interrelated variables and focused on the young generation in central India.
-The main objective of the study is to find out the relationship between financial skill and financial attitude, after controlling the financial knowledge of the respondents.
-The sample size of 296 was finalized, which was gathered following convenience sampling by a structured questionnaire designed on a 5-point Likert scale, for analysis.
+The primary objective of the study is to investigate the relationship between financial skills and financial attitudes, while controlling for the respondents’ financial knowledge.
+The sample size of 296 was finalised, which was gathered through convenience sampling using a structured questionnaire designed on a 5-point Likert scale for analysis.
 Cronbach alpha was .799 and correlation, multiple linear regression, and ANOVA was applied to the respondent.
-The findings of the result show that a small amount of correlation was observed between financial attitude and financial skills after controlling financial knowledge.
+The findings of the result show that a small amount of correlation was observed between financial attitude and financial skills after controlling for financial knowledge.

 Keywords: JEL Classification: D14